jamesderlin/rm-empty/README.md

 # rm-empty

-Recursively removes all empty directories and empty files from a directory tree.
+Recursively removes all empty directories and empty files from one or more directory trees.

 Useful for clearing out leaked temporary directories.

-Copyright © 2020 James D. Lin.
+Copyright © 2020-2025 James D. Lin.